philipnewcomer/macOS-VirtualBox-VM/README.md

 ## Limitations

-- No 2D/3D/OpenGL acceleration is supported for macOS, no 3D rendering is working (DRI view show as an empty zone on the screen)
+- No 2D/3D/OpenGL acceleration is supported for macOS, no 3D rendering is working (DRI/OGL view shows as an empty zone on the screen)
 - No Virtualbox Guest Tools are available for macOS, no shared folders are available
+- 1024x768 pixels screen size